pragya1524/Cloud-Projects/README.md

 # Cloud-Projects

-Here are some of my cloud projects
+Here are some of my cloud projects:
+  1. StudySync: daily task scheduler with partyrock